rhgrant10/Groupy/docs/pages/quickstart.rst

     Posting a message does not affect ``message_count``.
 However, retrieving any page of messages *does* update it.

-:class:`~groupy.objects.Group`\ s have many attributes, some of which can be changed.
+:class:`~groupy.object.responses.Group`\ s have many attributes, some of which can be changed.

 .. code-block:: python